DanielFDA/Battleship/README.md

 ## Overview

-For my first project in General Assembly's Software Engineering course our task was to develop a game within a week using HTML, CSS and Javascript, we were given a few options of which I chose the Battleship game.
+For my first project in General Assembly's Software Engineering course, our task was to develop a game within a week using HTML, CSS and Javascript, we were given a few options of which I chose the Battleship game.

 Battleship is a strategy-guessing game made for two players.
 Both players have a grid with their fleets made of 4 or 5 ships that are concealed to each other.
 The objective of the game is to destroy each others fleet for which the players alternate turns calling shots at the other player's grid.

-Also wanted to add that I will not be editing the code mainly because right now the purpose it serves its being the first project that I ever did and its showcasing the skills I had with 3 weeks into coding and changing that would serve no purpose for me.
+Wanted to note that I will not be editing the code due to this being the first project I ever did, and it showcases the skills I had with 3 weeks into coding and I want it as a reminder of where I started and how far I've gotten.

 ## Setup